fiffeek/hyprdynamicmonitors/docs/tui-help.md

 1. **Monitors View** - Edit monitor layouts, positions, modes, and settings
 2. **Profile View** - Manage HyprDynamicMonitors profiles and configuration

+The profile view is available only when `--config` is a valid `hyprdynamicmonitors` configuration.
+Otherwise you still might play with the monitors and apply the settings, but not save them under `hyprdynamicmonitors`.

 ## Global Keybinds

 - `q` / `Ctrl+C` - Quit the TUI